 That’s it!
 The process is easy to navigate, but problems with this method are you have to move data from Microsoft 365 mailboxes’ separately, which will consume extra time and effort.
 Also, you cannot export Meta properties such as views, permissions, auto-archive, message rules, and so on.

-You’ll need a third-party program to Export/backup Office 365 mailbox to PST file without all of these solutions drawbacks.
+You’ll need a third-party program to Export Office 365 mailbox to PST file without all of these solutions drawbacks.

 Using Office 365 Backup Tool to Export Office 365 mailboxes

 For a better experience and to make the Office 365 export mailbox to PST easy and desired, use a third-party tool like Office 365 backup and restore tool.
-The tool enables users to backup Microsoft 365 mailboxes to PST files without creating eDiscovery search and usage of PowerShell commands.
+The tool enables users to Export Office 365 mailboxes to PST files without creating eDiscovery search and usage of PowerShell commands.

 The Weeom software offers an inbuilt scheduler feature to automate the backup process.
 Using this feature, you can have the backup of Office 365 mailboxes at your own time, even if you’ve forgotten it.